MrPunyapal/livewire-chat-app/README.md

 - Added tests for the sidebar component with and without rooms

 ### 3rd Sep
 - We got our first PR [#1](https://github.com/MrPunyapal/livewire-chat-app/pull/1)

+### 7th Sep
+- Updated dependencies
+- Added chats into navigation
+- Designed Chats UI and moved it into component
+- Added some tests to make sure everything is going right.

 More updates to come...